Welcome to the Faunalytics Research Advice toolkit to help you conduct high-quality, data-driven research.

 Credits

 The documents for this project were originally developed by Jon Bockman, Allison Smith, Greg Boese, and Toni Adleberg of Animal Charity Evaluators and Kathryn Asher of Faunalytics.
-They have since been revised, updated, and expanded by Jo Anderson of Faunalytics.
+They have since been revised, updated, and expanded by Jo Anderson of Faunalytics, with layout and organization provided by karol orzechowski.